vatpac-technology/sops/docs/aerodromes/classc/Pearce.md

 | **Pearce ACD**    | **Pearce Delivery**   | **134.100** | **PE_DEL**    |
 | **Pearce ATIS**   |                       | **136.400** | **YPEA_ATIS** |

+!!! note
+    Pearce is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 PE ADC owns the airspace within the Pearce CIRA (**5nm** Radius of YPEA ARP, located entirely within **R155A**) from `SFC` to `A035`.
 This airspace is primarily used for military circuits and initial and pitch approaches.